Quran-Journey/backend/services/postgres/README.md

 Ideally, in the future, `connect.js` and `postgres.js` should be moved into a separate repository and treated as part of a separate library (to be used in other projects as well).

-The remaining files in this folder are named after the sql tables they primarily interact with.
+The remaining files in this folder are named after the sql tables they primarily interact with, although there is some overlap.